uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/data_management/index.rst

 Data source
 -----------

-Data source is a concept of an out-of-memory storage of a :term:`dataset`.
-It is used on data acquisition and data preparation stages for:
+Data source is a concept of an out-of-memory storage for a :term:`dataset`.
+It is used at the data acquisition and data preparation stages for the following:

-- Dataset extraction from databases, files, remote storages, etc.
+- To extract datasets from external sources such as databases, files, remote storages.

-- Dataset loading into the local memory of the device.
+- To load datasets into the device's local memory.
 Data are not always fit the local memory, especially when processing with accelerators.
-Data source provides an ability to load data by batches and orchestrates its efficient extraction directly into local memory of the device.
-Therefore data source enables complex scenarios of data analytics, like :term:`online computations
+A data source provides the ability to load data by batches and extracts it directly into the device's local memory.
+Therefore, a data source enables complex data analytics scenarios, such as :term:`online computations <Online mode>`.
-  <Online mode>`.

-- Filtering or normalization of :term:`feature` values being extracted.
+- To filter and normalize :term:`feature` values that are being extracted.

-- Recovery (emulation) of missing :term:`feature` values.
+- To recover missing :term:`feature` values.

-- :term:`outlier` detection and recovery of the abnormal data.
+- To detect :term:`outliers <Outlier>` and recover the abnormal data.

-- Dataset transformation to numerical representation.
-Data sources can automatically transform non-numeric :term:`categorical <Categorical feature>` and :term:`continuous <Continuous feature>` values of data into one of numeric :term:`data formats <Data format>`.
+- To transform datasets into numerical representation.
+Data source shall automatically transform non-numeric :term:`categorical <Categorical feature>` and :term:`continuous <Continuous feature>` data values into one of the numeric :term:`data formats <Data format>`.

 For details, see :ref:`data-sources` section.